• FSE: MAL2

 5. The resource was estimated within distinct zones of elevated uranium concentration occurring within the host sediments.
 Vanadium is associated with uranium and is estimated within the same zones.
 There is no indication that Vanadium occurs outside of the elevated uranium zones in the Ivana deposit area in sufficient concentrations to justify developing estimation domains focused on Vanadium.

-Additional exploration work and detailed engineering studies are expected to expand and upgrade mineral resources, and further optimize and enhance the economics of the Ivana uranium-vanadium deposit.
+Additional exploration work and detailed engineering studies are expected to further optimize and enhance the economics of the Ivana uranium-vanadium deposit.
 Blue Sky is continuing exploration proximal to the Ivana deposit and throughout the Amarillo Grande project.

 Location and Access